aridanpantoja/daily-front/README.md

 </p>

 <h2 id="daily-question">Daily Question 💬</h2>
-<p>When building a new web site or maintaining one, can you explain some techniques you have used to increase performance? </p>
+<p>What resources do you use to learn about the latest in front end development and design? </p>

 ![CATEGORY](https://img.shields.io/badge/Category-general-blue)
 ![SUBQUESTIONS](https://img.shields.io/badge/Subquestions-0-red)